GnarLito/thm-api-py/README.md

 <p align="center"><img src="https://assets.tryhackme.com/img/THMlogo.png" width="350" title="TryHackMe Logo"></p>
 <p align="center">API Py</p>

+# NOTE:
+**The maintained version off the TryHackMe python API is moved to [tryhackme.py](https://github.com/gnarlito/tryhackme.py)** And this fork is now dormant.

 Maintained Python wrapper for TryHackMe public API
 This fork is unofficial and not associated with TryHackMe, but i would love to.